-The textile and clothing (TC) industry is seen as the first step towards industrialisation (Brenton & Hoppe, 2007).
-It has enormously benefitted many emerging economies by increasing their export revenue, creating jobs and improving their citizens' living standard.
-The TC industry's global trade was worth US\$807 billion in 2019 and employed more than 70 million people worldwide in its diverse supply chain (World Trade Organization, 2019).
-Developing countries such as Bangladesh, India and Vietnam rely heavily on their TC industries; as for Vietnam, 18% of the total export revenue is generated from garment export (Vietnam Briefing, 2020), and for Bangladesh, it is a staggering 80% (Bangladesh Garment Manufacturers and Exporters Association, 2020).
-The social contribution of the industry is also highly commendable, particularly for women empowerment (Ahmed, Greenleaf, & Nonetheless, its negative environmental impact is also worrying.
-It is the second most polluting industries after oil (United Nations [UN], ), with 10% of global greenhouse gas (GHG) emission.
-Water pollution caused by dying effluent has polluted the river system around TC factories, which resulted in the destruction of the aquatic ecosystem (Haque, 2017).
-The industry discharges nearly 20% of the global industrial water pollution and 200,000 tons of untreated dye (Sustain Your Style, 2020).
-The extent of the pollution has caused significant deterioration of the groundwater purity as well, posing a significant health risk for human and animals alike (Haque, 2017; Mukherjee, 2015; Parvathi, Maruthavanan, & Prakash, 2009).
+The textile and clothing (TC) industry is seen as the first step towards industrialisation (Brenton and Hoppe, 2007).
+It has enormously benefited many emerging economies by increasing their export revenue, creating jobs and improving their citizens' living standard.
+The TC industry's global trade was worth US\$ \$807 billion in 2019 and employed more than 70 million people worldwide in its diverse supply chain (WTO, 2019).
+Developing countries such as Bangladesh, India and Vietnam rely heavily on their TC industries, as for Vietnam, 18% of the total export revenue is generated from garment export (Vietnam Briefing, 2020), and for Bangladesh, it is a staggering 80% (BGMEA, 2020).
+The social contribution of the industry is also highly commendable, particularly for women's empowerment (Ahmed et al., 2014).

+Nonetheless, its negative environmental impact is also worrying.
+It is the second most polluting industry after oil (UN, 2019), with 10% of global greenhouse gas (GHG) emissions.
+Water pollution caused by dying effluent has polluted the river system around TC factories, resulting in the destruction of the aquatic ecosystem (Haque & ENRAC, 2017).
+The industry discharges nearly 20% of the global industrial water pollution and two hundred thousand tons of untreated dye (Sustain your style, 2020).
+The extent of the population has caused significant deterioration of the groundwater purity, as well as posing a significant health risk for humans and animals alike (Haque & ENRAC, 2017; Mukherjee, 2015; Parvathi et al., 2009).

-It is one of the most natural resource-hungry industries due to its use of a vast amount of water (e.g., 7000 L per pair of jeans; UN, ).
+It is one of the most natural resource-hungry industries due to its use of a vast amount of water (e.g., 7000 litres per pair of jeans) (UN, 2019).
 In the raw material supply chain, it is equally damaging due to the amount of water required to irrigate the cotton fields.
-For example, the drying of the North Aral Sea in Uzbekistan is primarily caused by cotton production to feed the global clothing demand, displacing communities and destroying the marine lives (British Broadcasting Corporation, 2015).
-Soil deterioration, deforestation, microfibre in seawater and chemical additives are some other direct environment cost of the industry.
-Besides, a conservative estimation suggests that US\$3 billion worth of clothes and textile products landfilled every year.
+For example, the drying of the North Aral Sea in Uzbekistan is primarily caused by cotton production to feed the global clothing demand, displacing communities and destroying marine life (BBC, 2015).
+Soil deterioration, deforestation, microfiber in seawater, and chemical additives are some other direct environmental costs of the industry.
+Besides, a conservative estimation suggests that \$3 billion worth of clothes and textile products end up in landfills every year.
 Strähle and Müller (2017) also identified that fashion logistics, overproduction due to forecasting error, irresponsible consumption and uninformed consumers are responsible for the sustainability gap in the TC industry.
 The Ellen MacArthur Foundation (2019) forecasted that the industry would use more than 26% of the carbon budget by 2050 if the current linear and wasteful supply chain continues.